hypermine-bc/labs/content/posts/hypersignv1.0.md

 ![s](/images/hypersignv1.0/expl-didnew.png)

 On clicking on `Register` button, user's private-public keys generated (`keys.json` file) and DID gets created on our dummy network.
-You can download your keys and store it on your computer for later use. *The step of creating DID will not be faciliated from the Identity explorer but from Hypersign mobile wallet - which is currently under development*.
+You can download your keys and store it on your computer for later use. *The step of creating DID will not be facilitated from the Identity explorer but from Hypersign mobile wallet - which is currently under development*.

 The `keys.json` file contains your `privateKey` and `publicKey`.
 Let's take a look: